Online Metric Matching: Beyond the Worst Case: Abstract

 \section{Abstract}

-We study the stochastic online metric matching problem.
-In this problem, $m$ servers and $n$ requests are located in a metric space, where all servers are available upfront and requests arrive one at a time.
-In particular, servers are adversarially chosen, and requests are independently drawn from a known distribution.
-Upon the arrival of a new request, it needs to be immediately and irrevocably matched to a free server, resulting in a cost of their distance.
+We study the online metric matching problem.
+There are $m$ servers and $n$ requests located in a metric space, where all servers are available upfront and requests arrive one at a time.
+Upon the arrival of a new request, it needs to be immediately and irrevocably matched to an available server, resulting in a cost of their distance.
 The objective is to minimize the total matching cost.

-In this paper, we show that the problem can be reduced to a more accessible setting where both servers and requests are drawn from the same distribution by incurring a moderate cost.
-Combining our reduction with previous techniques, for $[0, 1]^d$ with various choices of distributions, we achieve improved competitive ratios and nearly optimal regrets in both balanced and unbalanced markets.
+When servers are adversarial and requests are independently drawn from a known distribution, we reduce the problem to a more tractable setting where servers and requests are all independently drawn from the same distribution.
+Applying our reduction, for $[0, 1]^d$ with various choices of distributions, we achieve improved competitive ratios and nearly optimal regret in both balanced and unbalanced markets.
 In particular, we give $O(1)$-competitive algorithms for $d \geq 3$ in both balanced and unbalanced markets with smooth distributions.
-Our algorithms improve on the $O((\log \log \log n)^2)$ competitive ratio of \cite{DBLP:conf/icalp/GuptaGPW19} for balanced markets in various regimes, and provide the first positive results for unbalanced markets.
+Our algorithms improve on the $O((\log \log \log n)^2)$ competitive ratio of Gupta et al. (ICALP'19) for balanced markets in various regimes, and provide the first positive results for unbalanced markets.
+Moreover, when servers and requests are all adversarial, and a prediction of request locations is provided, we present a general framework for transforming an arbitrary algorithm that does not use predictions into an algorithm that leverages predictions.
+The transformation applies the given algorithm in a black-box manner, and the performance of the resulting algorithm degrades smoothly as the prediction accuracy deteriorates while preserving the worst-case guarantee.